Volunteer Name: Heather Moody (WCUCOM)

 2- What was the most surprising thing you experienced?

 How much I enjoyed the food.
-I´m usually not a big fan of tamales, beans etc, but Lilian was an excellent cook.
-I was also surprised about the climate.
+I´m usually not a big fan of tamales, beans, etc, but Lilian was an excellent cook.
+I was also surprised by the climate.
 I didn´t realize we would be at 7000ft.
 It was a bit cooler than I expected. (in the ABV orientation guide)

 3- What was most difficult to experience?